BOARD OF DIRECTORS

-As a 501(c)(3) nonprofit, the Second Cycle Community Bicycle Shop is overseen by a volunteer board of directors who work together to support and guide the organization for the public good.
-2nd Cycle is always looking for dynamic board members from diverse backgrounds with unique perspectives.
-Are you interested board service?
-Contact us.
+As a 501(c)(3) nonprofit, the Second Cycle Community Bicycle Shop (2nd Cycle) is overseen by a volunteer board of directors who work together to support and guide the organization for the public good.
+The role of the board is to:

 Joined the Board in Dec 2018